-Collaborative research project for the optimization of high temperature heat storage by thermocline technology
+Collaborative project to optimize high-temperature heat storage using thermocline technology

 Partners: Laboratoire de Thermique et Energie de Nantes (LTEN-CNRS UMR6607 (coordination), Laboratoire Procédés, Matériaux et Energie Solaire (PROMES-CNRS UPR8521) and the company ADF Process Industries.